Slavic dialects of Greece: Slavic dialects spoken in the region of Thrace

 Some of the Rup dialects of the Bulgarian language are spoken by the Pomaks in Western Thrace in Greece.
 These dialects are native also in Bulgaria, and are classified as part of the Smolyan subdialect.
 Not all Pomaks speak this dialect as their mother language.
-It is generally qualified by Bulgarian researchers as an “archaic dialect” with some conservative features, which bear witness to an intermediate state of transition from Old Bulgarian/Old Church Slavonic to the modern Bulgarian language.
+It is generally qualified by Bulgarian researchers as an "archaic dialect" with some conservative features, which bear witness to an intermediate state of transition from Old Bulgarian/Old Church Slavonic to the modern Bulgarian language.

 Attempts of codification

 Greek governmental codification

 Under the 1920 Treaty of Sèvres, Greece had agreed to open schools for minority-language children.
 In September 1924 Greece also agreed to a protocol with Bulgaria to place its Slavic-speaking minority under the protection of the League of Nations as Bulgarians.
-However, the Greek parliament refused to ratify the protocol due to objections from Serbia, and from Greeks who considered the Slavic-speakers to be Slavicized Greeks rather than Slavic people.
+However, the Greek parliament refused to ratify the protocol due to objections from Serbia, and from Greeks who considered the Slavic-speakers to be Greeks rather than Slavic people.
 Vasilis Dendramis, the Greek representative in the League of the Nations, stated that the Macedonian Slav language was neither Bulgarian, nor Serbian, but an independent language.
 The Greek government went ahead with the publication in May 1925 of the Abecedar, described by contemporary Greek writers as a primer for "the children of Slav speakers in Greece ... printed in the Latin script and compiled in the Macedonian dialect."
 The book's publication sparked controversy in Greek Macedonia, along with Bulgaria and Serbia.
 The Bulgarians and Serbs objected to the book being printed in Latin alphabet.
 In January 1926, the region of Florina saw extensive protests by Greek and pro-Greek Slavic speakers campaigning against the primer's publication, demanding the government change its policies on minority education.
-As result although some books reached villages in Greek Macedonia, it was never used in their schools.
+As a result, although some books reached villages in Greek Macedonia, it was never used in their schools.